-Start your trip by discovering Denver, Colorado’s capital.
+Start your trip by discovering Denver, Colorado’s capital and one of the top places to visit in Colorado.
 Visit the art museum and botanic gardens, and stroll LoDo: Downtown Denver is home to several dozen shops, galleries, cafes, and restaurants.

 In nearby Morrison, be sure to visit the Red Rocks Park and Amphitheatre.
 Even better, take in a show or concert in the theatre for an unforgettable experience.